 Roofing: Every Portland Homeowner’s Most Important Decision

-Every home or building has its own needs depending on a lot of different factors.
-One of the needs very structure has is a roof.
+Every home or building has its own needs depending on a wide variety of factors.
+Every structure needs a roof.
 Deciding which type of roof to go with can be a little confusing, but each has its own advantages and setbacks that need to be taken into account.
 If you are considering a pitched roof for your home, there are several things to keep in mind before construction begins.
 There are many factors that are in play with pitched roofs, including climate, living conditions, aesthetic needs, and others.
 Use this brief overview to help you figure out what you are getting with a pitched roof.

 Advantages of a Pitched Roof

 There are many advantages of a pitched roof here in Portland.

 One advantage of a pitched roof is its traditional aesthetic.
 Many homeowners prefer the pitched roof because it gives off a more homey vibe that makes a residence feel more like a place to come home to rather than just a place to stay.

 Pitched roofs are far more effective when dealing with excessive weather as well, including heavy rain and heavy snowfall.
 The roof works to direct the water away from the home and leaves little chance of standing water finding a home above the house.
 If you live in a place that suffers through extreme weather conditions often, a pitched roof is probably your best option to make sure you are covered for many years.

 Contractors find Pitched Roofs also tend to be more durable than other options, as they are built to withstand stronger conditions.
 Most roofs in the Portland metropolitan area are pitched roofs.

 Disadvantages of a Pitched Roof